jrandj/redhat/README.md

             - basicinstall
         ```

-    * Many roles are available in the Ansible Galaxy.
-To install a role run `ansible-galaxy install $role`.
-These roles will be installed into the users home directory in the users home directory in `.ansible/roles`.
-The role can then be copied into the standard Ansible location.
+    * By default, Ansible downloads roles to the first writable directory in the default list of paths `~/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles`.
+This installs roles in the home directory of the user running ansible-galaxy.
+You can override this behaviour by setting `ANSIBLE_ROLES_PATH`, using the `--roles-path` option for the `ansible-galaxy` command, or defining `roles_path` in an `ansible.cfg` file.

 1. Use provided documentation to look up specific information about Ansible modules and commands